 Manage your Email Preferences

+- Select the "Manage Subscriptions" tab.

-- Select the Email Frequency tab
+- Select the "Email Frequency" tab.

 For a collection of notices including Eligibility, Special Enrollment Period Pre-enrollment Verification, Cross-Issuer, Data Matching, and Account Transfer notices, visit the Marketplace Notices webpage.